Early careers

 We are committed to making all stages of our recruitment process accessible to candidates with disabilities or long-term health conditions.
 If you consider yourself to have a disability or long-term health condition, please feel able to be open about this at any point during the recruitment process.
 If you are not sure what adjustments you require, we will work with you to establish the most suitable adjustments at each stage of the recruitment process.
 Please note that our online application form includes a section which allows you to advise us of any extenuating circumstances that are relevant for us to consider when reviewing your application form.

-If you would like to talk to a member of the team in relation to any queries you may have on your disability or long-term health condition and the recruitment process, please contact Rebecca Schrod, who will be more than happy to help, and provide information on the adjustments that we can provide.
-Any information disclosed on your disability will remain strictly confidential.
+If you would like to talk to a member of the team in relation to any queries you may have regarding your disability or long-term health condition and the recruitment process, please contact Rebecca Schrod, who will be more than happy to help, and provide information on the adjustments that we can provide.
+Any information disclosed about your disability or health condition will remain strictly confidential.

 Email Rebecca Schrod to discuss via email, or arrange a time to speak on the phone.